Lock 'n' Chase

-Lock 'n' Chase (ロック・ン・チェイス) is a 1981 maze video game developed and published by Data East for Japanese arcades; it was licensed to Taito for distribution in North America.
+is a 1981 maze video game developed and published by Data East for arcades.
+It was released by Taito in North America.
 It has similarities to Pac-Man, including a goal of collecting dots, with the addition of doors that periodically block pathways.

-Home versions for the Intellivision and Atari 2600 were published by Mattel in 1982, and an Apple II version was released in 1983.
-An updated version was released for the Game Boy in 1990.
+Plot

+Players assume the role of a thief named Lupin, (Note: The thief is not named in non-arcade versions of the game due to copyright laws.) who needs to collect gold coins in a maze before escaping to avoid being caught by police.